konzz/konzz.github.io/_posts/2014-09-15-angular-firebase-calendar.markdown

 <div ui-calendar ng-model="events"></div>
 ```

-Now, we will a form to add new events, that will look like:
+Now, we need a form to add new events, that will look like:

 ```javascript
 <form ng-submit="addEvent()">